Royce at the University of Sheffield provides societal, environmental, and economic benefit through innovation in advanced materials processing.

 Growing concerns surrounding lithium supplies and sustainability have increased interest in developing a lower-cost, more environmentally-sound battery material.

 Using 'Waste' Powders to Create Parts for Lightweight Vehicles

-A team at the University of Sheffield has discovered that through a method of continuous extrusion, out-of-spec titanium (and titanium alloy) powders rejected for additive manufacturing can be used to create components for high-performance applications.
+Researchers have discovered that through a method of continuous extrusion, rejected titanium powders can be used to create components for high-performance applications.

 Elastomeric Polymer Scaffolds for 3D Cell and Tissue Culture